Dr. Ronald Yaros

 1970-1975 Student weathercaster, WXOX Radio, Bay City, Michigan

-(Featured in national school publication Current Science)
+(Featured in national school publication Current Science.)

-1975-1977 News reporter, WSGW Radio, Saginaw, Michigan
+1975-1977 News reporter, WSGW Radio, Saginaw, Michigan.

-1977-1980 University of Wisconsin-Madison (meteorology & communication)
+1977-1980 University of Wisconsin-Madison (combined communication and meteorology)

-Capital radio reporter, WISM, Madison, Wisconsin
+Capital radio reporter, WISM, Madison, Wisconsin.

-1980-1982 Chief Meteorologist, WMTV-TV, Madison, Wisconsin
+1980-1982 Chief Meteorologist, WMTV-TV, Madison, Wisconsin.

-1982-1988 Chief Meteorologist, KTVI-TV, St. Louis, Missouri
+1982-1988 Chief Meteorologist, KTVI-TV, St. Louis, Missouri.